-Osprey has long been known as an excellent brand that makes some of the best travel bags out there.
-There are several options to choose from, but one of the all-time favorites has always been the Farpoint.
+Osprey is known as an top-notch brand that makes some of the best travel bags , and one of them is the Farpoint.

-It’s marketed as a carry-on, one-bag travel option great for traveling around the world or just getting to any destination without being weighed down by too much luggage.
-It has a lightweight frame with a big capacity that’s great for both men and women to carry around on their travels.
+It’s a carry-on, one-bag travel option great for traveling with too much luggage.
+It has a lightweight frame with an enormous capacity that’s great for both men and women to travel around with.

 Early 2017, Osprey launched another great travel bag in the form of the Osprey Fairview.
 It’s been designed specifically for women, featuring a female-focused fit for a more comfortable carry.

 Since this bag’s release, Osprey has begun marketing the Farpoint as a Men’s bag, encouraging female travelers to take advantage of the updates on the Fairview.
 There are no groundbreaking differences between the two packs, but the subtle differences in their features make all the difference when you’re carrying the bags at full capacity.

 At first glance, these packs look identical.
 The main difference though is the fit, which was really on the back part of the bags where the straps are.